-- Avoid complex syntax.
+- Avoid complicated sentences.
 Do not use embedded clauses such as, “My car, which is very old, is in the shop."
 Sentences should be kept short when possible and pauses should be incorporated when long sentences are required.

 - Avoid taxing word memory.
 Chunk information into smaller units whenever possible and wait for acknowledgment before proceeding.
 For example, phone numbers are not typically remembered in a long string of numbers, but rather 123-456-7890.

-- Clearly delineate topics.
-Conversations should be structured so as to thoroughly discuss a single subject in a compartmentalized manner before shifting to a new and unrelated topic.
+- Clearly specify topics.
+Conversations should be structured to thoroughly discuss a single subject in a compartmentalized manner before shifting to a new and unrelated topic.

 - Avoid reliance on emotional expressions.
 Do not rely on facial expressions to display emotions.
 Individuals with PD may have trouble recognizing emotional expressions such as a smile or a frown.

 - Avoid using phrases with non-literal meaning.
 For instance, saying “she hit the sheets” instead of she went to bed can be confusing for the patient.

 - Minimize distractions and background noise.
 A speaker should be oriented to face the listener.
 This will also help with understanding speech that may be impaired.